Affordable High-Quality Child Care

 Improving the Social Safety Net and Addressing the “Time Tax”

-We need to build better social safety nets for our most vulnerable and create systems of care that help Vermonters through difficult challenges.
-We also need to simplify state government, making it more user-friendly and accessible for vulnerable Vermonters.
+We need to build better social safety nets for our most vulnerable and create systems of care that help Vermonters through complex challenges.
+We must also simplify state government, making it more user-friendly and accessible for vulnerable Vermonters.
 State government programs are complex and become administrative burdens with duplicate requirements that often waste countless hours.
-We need to simplify government systems that are intended to help Vermonters.
-Applications can be consolidated, systems can be modernized, and services can be coordinated.
+We need to simplify government systems that are supposed to help Vermonters.
+Government agencies must invest in consolidating applications, modernizing systems, and modernizing coordinating services and services.
 We also need to look at these systems from the lens of a recipient of the services and evaluate barriers and requirements.
-Let’s not rely on businesses, charities, and legal-aid groups to perform public administration on behalf of our government.
-I am committed to working on finding human-centered solutions that will ultimately benefit all of us by creating social safety nets that work to help and protect Vermonters, especially the most vulnerable.
+Let’s not rely on businesses, charities, and legal aid groups to perform public administration on behalf of our government.
+I am committed to finding human-centered solutions that will ultimately benefit all of us by creating social safety nets that work to help and protect Vermonters, especially the most vulnerable.